 VxVM uses the device names to create metadevices in the /dev/vx/[r]dmp directories.
-The Dynamic Multipathing (DMP) feature of VxVM uses these metadevices (or DMP nodes) to represent disks that can be accessed by one or more physical paths, perhaps via different controllers.
+Dynamic Multi-Pathing (DMP) uses these metadevices (or DMP nodes) to represent disks that can be accessed by one or more physical paths, perhaps via different controllers.
 The number of access paths that are available depends on whether the disk is a single disk, or is part of a multiported disk array that is connected to a system.